 The sun rose high on the grassy plains of the African savanna, providing light for all creatures great and small.
-Although some stood in the sun's rays to feel its warmth and others dwelled in the shadows that the sun must always create, all of these creatures were connected, each and every one a part of the great circle of life.
+Although some stood in the sun's rays to feel its warmth and others dwelled in the shadows that the sun must always create, all of these creatures were connected to each other in their own way, every one of them a part of the great Circle of Life.

-The big lion smiled at his son, "Oh, Mufasa.
+The lion let out a good-natured laugh and beamed at his son, "Oh, Mufasa!
 You have plenty of time to become ready.
-One day, when you're much, much older, you will rule everything you see before you.
-Everything that the light touches is our kingdom - the Pridelands."
+One day, when you're much, much older, you will reign over everything you see before you.
+Everything the light touches is our kingdom... your birthright."

-Young Mufasa smiled confidently to please his father, but he still felt doubtful that he would ever be ready to be king.
-His father, Ahadi, was such a strong, wise ruler that Mufasa feared he would never live up to him.
+Young Mufasa put on a smile to please his father, but he still felt doubtful that he would ever be ready to be king.
+His father, Ahadi, was such a strong, noble ruler, and Mufasa just knew he would never, ever live up to him.

-The little golden-furred cub gazed up at his father in admiration.
-Ahadi's broad shoulders, long black mane, golden-brown fur, and bright green eyes, along with his large stature and confident demeanor, made him look to be the perfect king in his son's eyes.
+The little golden-furred cub gazed up at his regal father.
+Ahadi had the broadest shoulders, the longest black mane, the most golden-brown fur, and brightest green eyes he had ever seen.
+All of those features, along with his large stature, confident demeanor, and incredibly deep voice that Mufasa was sure he would never have, made him the perfect king in his son's eyes.

-Mufasa gave a small sigh.
-Ahadi looked at him with concern, "You still doubt yourself, son?"
+Mufasa gave a small sigh and shuffled his paws.
+King Ahadi looked at him with concern.
+"You still doubt yourself, son?"

-"Well... you told me that the sun would one day set on your reign and rise with me as the new Lion King, but... maybe I'm not the right one to be king."
+"Well... y-you told me that one d-day, the sun would set on your t-time and rise withm-m-me as the new Lion K-King, but I've been th-thinking that maybe... maybe I'm not the r-r-right one to be king."